 If a third violation occurs within three years the punishment is a 60-day license suspension and a $1,500 fine.
 A fourth violation brings a permanent revocation of the alcohol license.

 Alcohol sellers may legally confiscate what they believe to be false IDs.
-They must provide a receipt for the suspicious documents.
-Then they must submit the suspicious IDs to law enforcement authorities.
+They must provide a receipt for it.
+Then they must submit the suspicious IDs to police.

 It’s illegal for adults aged 18 through 20 to buy or attempt to buy alcohol.
 The state punishes the first violation with a fine of $100.
 A second carries a fine of $500.
 In addition, the violator must choose between two punishments.
 One is a substance abuse evaluation.
 The other is a driver’s license suspension for up to one year.

-For a third or subsequent violation the fine is $500.
+For a third or later violation the fine is $500.
 The state revokes the license for up to one year.
 A juvenile court handles the matter if the violation was by a non-adult.

 Iowa’s drinking laws requires drivers to submit to alcohol testing if requested by police.
 Everyone has the Constitutional right to refuse.
 But the penalty for using that right is a is license revocation for one year.

-However, drivers who take the test and are over 0.08% have their licenses revoked for 180 days.
-That’s about six months or half the penalty for using their right.
+Yet drivers who take the test and are over 0.08% have their licenses revoked for 180 days.
+That’s half the penalty for using their Constitutional right.
 (On the other hand, if a personal injury occurred, the state revokes the license for one year.)

 Note that these penalties do not apply to refusing to submit to a field sobriety test.
-These tests are very unreliable.
-For example, 30% of people with a zero BAC (00.0%) fail.
+These tests are not reliable.
+For example, 30% of people with a zero BAC (0.000%) fail under ideal indoor conditions.
 That is, about one in three completely sober people fails them.

-However, police love them.
+But following lawyers’ advice may take great willpower.
+After all, police love the tests.
 They have clever ways to get people to take them.
 Some even falsely say the law requires it.
-Of course, that’s not true.
-In fact no law in any state requires it.
+That’s not true.
+In fact, no law in any state requires it.